kissmetrics/km-support/_posts/2013-09-11-move-business-faster.md

 # Exercise

 <div class="alert alert-success alert-block">
-Using the KISSmetrics Demo account's <em>Metrics</em> or <em>Funnels</em> as a guide, list a few of the KPIs you will be using KISSmetrics to measure.
+Using the KISSmetrics Demo account's <em>Metrics</em> as a guide, list a few of the KPIs you will be using KISSmetrics to measure.
 </div>

 # Key Takeaways